simonsdave/cloudfeaster/docs/spider_authors.md

 the constructor for ```CrawlDebugger``` sets ```spider.CrawlDebugger.debug``` to ```True``` and generates temp files for ```spider.CrawlDebugger.chromedriver_log_file``` and ```spider.CrawlDebugger.spider_log_file```.
-The caller is responsible for managing these files once the constructor returns.
+The caller is responsible for managing these logs files once the constructor returns.
 With these temp files generated, the spider output will contain something that looks like: